plblum/jivs/docs/Jivs_API.md

 - Always write unit tests.
 - `conditionType` should be meaningful.
 Try to limit it to characters that work within JSON and code, such as letters, digits, underscore, space, and dash.
 Also try to keep it short and memorable as users will select your Condition by specifying its value in the Configs passed into the `ValidationManager`.
 - `conditionType` values are case sensitive.
 - You may be building replacements for the Condition classes supplied in Jivs especially if you prefer a third party's validation schema code.
 In that case, implement the `IConditionFactory interface` to expose your replacements.
-Always attach your factory to the `ValidationServices class` in the `createValidationServices function`.
+Always attach your factory to the `JivsServices class` in the `createJivsServices function`.

 ### Adding your new Condition class to the Builder API
 See this example: [jivs-examples/src/EvenNumberCondition.ts](https://github.com/plblum/jivs/blob/main/packages/jivs-examples/src/EvenNumberCondition.ts)